zachmccabe/zachmccabe.github.io/nonfiction.md

 She is surprisingly difficult to photograph.

 You need a picture that reads.
-Right now my composition does not read Giant Walking Stick.
-It just reads... tree bark.
+Right now my composition does not read "Giant Walking Stick."
+Right now the picture is just a mess of tree bark.

-This is the first time I've even seen a stick insect.

 She moves so slowly.
 She barely moves at all, other than to mimic the swaying oak leaves as the breeze picks up.

-The trick to photographing any well-camouflaged creature is to visually separate the subject from the background.

-It is almost too dark for photos now.
+It's going to storm.

+Here underneath the tree canopy it's already too dark for photos – shooting at 1/10 of a second I can't get my shutter speed up fast enough to stop the insect's gentle swaying motions.
+I've only got about 2 minutes, I bet, before the storm sweeps in between me and the sun to block last bit of dusk light.
+Another 2 minutes after that, the storm will arrive and I'll wish I wasn't outside at all.

 I grab the penlight from my pocket, click it on and hold it in my teeth.
-If I can't visually separate her speckled body from the background, maybe I can use extra light to throw the tree deeper into shadow?

-A few fat rain drops start falling, and it smells like dust and acorns.
-I gently pick up the creature and let her crawl along my arm.
-She is bigger than I expected, and I take a snapshot to show my nephews.
+The trick to photographing any well-camouflaged creature is to visually separate your subject from the background.

+To get this picture I'm going to need more light on the insect:

++ to bring up my shutter speed to at least 1/30 of a second
++ to pull her out from the background

+But a quick test proves that tactic won't work this time.
 How am I going to get a usable image?

 I'm heat drunk and tired from working outside all day.
 I can't think.
+Time is running out.

+A few fat rain drops start falling, and it smells like dust and acorns.
+I gently pick up the creature and let her crawl along my arm.
+She is bigger than I expected.

+This is the first time I've even seen a stick insect.

 "You doin' ok, mama?"
 I ask her.
-She replies by walking up and down my arm looking for an escape route, so I set her on a convenient (well, convenient for me) oak limb.
-She hangs upside down.
+She replies by pacing up and down my arm looking for an escape route, so I set her on a convenient (convenient for me) oak limb where she hangs, upside down.

 But, hang on, *this* could work as a picture: I could frame the insect in profile, hanging upside down from the lichen-flecked oak limb, which is thicker around than my thigh.
-She will pop out from the background and maybe the image will finally read Giant Walking Stick.
+She will pop out from the background and maybe the image will finally read "Giant Walking Stick."

 I hunch down and try to steady the shot between wind gusts and my own breath.

 Immediately it all feels wrong.
-I moved her there.
-It's not right.

-Does it matter?

 Spitting the penlight out of my mouth and swearing at myself in the dark, I carefully pick the insect up again and return her to her original perch.
 I delete the photos.